 It’s a social experience with its own rules and customs.

 Don’t worry — Koreans don’t expect tourists to know everything.
+But knowing these basics will help you enjoy it more (and impress your Korean friends).

-Korean BBQ (고기집, gogijip) is a style of dining where you
+Korean BBQ (고기집, gogijip) is a style of dining where you grill meat yourself at your table.

+The grill is built into the table.
 Raw meat is served, and you cook it right there.

 It’s interactive, social, and absolutely delicious.